andrew-mendes/Chillin_Quest/README.md

 A tree-like UI with quests parenting others as a requirement to unlock the next (e.g. "Play Hotel California", which could only be unlocked after one completed "Learn to play the guitar").
 This would probably be a very cool feature but nonetheless very advanced for the front-end.

 **Dynamic quest search tool**
-I had not deepened my thoughts on this at this start of the project, and after some research I noticed that to have quests shown dynamically it would require me to change the whole way I implemented the quests through Flask and add some JavaScript to show them.
+I had not thought about this at the start of the project, and after some research I noticed that to have quests shown dynamically it would require me to change the whole way I implemented the quests through Flask and add some JavaScript to show them or maybe do it all on React, which I still intend to learn.
+So maybe (probably) on version 2.0.

 🔼 [return to top](#table-of-contents)